nigoroll/varnish-modules/docs/vmod_cookie.rst

 separated list of cookies.

 A convenience function for formatting the Set-Cookie Expires date field is also included.
-To actually manipulate the Set-Cookie response headers, vmod-header should be used instead though.
+If there are multiple Set-Cookie headers vmod-header should be used.

 The state loaded with cookie.parse() has a lifetime of the current request or backend request context.
 To pass variables to the backend request, store